Best Spin Bike Review – Top 5 Fittest List for Apr. 2017

 3. Spinner NXT (Manufactured by Star Trac) Commercial Spin Bike

 Ah, here it is – a true spin bike, made by the company which popularized the term.
 The commercial-style Spinner NXT has a modern steel look (with zinc coating to prevent rust) and the durable design to match.
-It operates with a traditional chain drive system powering the bicycle, which isn’t quite as smooth as the magnetic system but gives the feel of really being on the road; it’s perhaps the “most authentic” biking experience of any of our list of top 5 best spin bikes.
+It operates with a traditional chain drive system powering the bicycle – and resistance is created not by magnets but by a pad which grips the flywheel tighter as you turn the tension knob.
+It’s perhaps the “most authentic” biking experience of any of our list of top 5 best spin bikes.
 Resistance is adjusted with an easy-to-reach knob.

 This machine is also quite user-friendly in terms of customization, with fore and aft handlebars and seat that are micro-adjustable as well as SPD compatible pedals.
 A little dicier for most users, though, are adjustments to the chain and flywheel, if needed.
 There are conveniently-placed elbow rests for the times you want to let go of the handlebars for a bit, plus two water bottle holders if you’re the type who gets really thirsty while riding.
 The one real drawback: the NXT’s touchscreen display isn’t computerized, so you can’t see things like distance or calories as you bike.
 It will show you simulated courses, however, and you can always buy a separate computerized monitor.